rjelierse/update-gmail-signature/README.md

   where the command is executed.
 * `-template`: Set the path to the signature template.
 Defaults to `template.html` file in the directory where the command is executed.
+* `-domain`: The domain to use when looking up users in the G Suite directory.
+* `-subject`: The user to impersonate when looking up users in the G Suite directory.
+  This user should have full access to the directory.

 ### Template variables